Fuheis: Heritage and archaeology

 Archaeological excavations in Fuheis uncovered a circular building from white limestone which dates back to the Iron Age and the Byzantine age.
 This building was repurposed as a church in the Ayyubid and Mamluk periods, and within the building is a blueprint of the church in addition to a number of graves that were built in the church's land.
 The excavations suggest that the area's water sources may have drawn many to the region or that the settlement had a military purpose.
 The ruins are surrounded by small dug wells and enclosed water closets which were connected by a spout carved from rock.

 In the same area, excavators found a carving on basalt rock in Greek letters and crosses carved into limestone.

 Culture

 Al-Rowaq

 Fuheis' Rowaq Al-Balqa' district boasts hundred-year-old stone cottages in the old town, preserved by a local who bought an art gallery in the area and proceeded to buy several cottages near it, converting them to art-and-craft shops.

+Tourism and Outdoor Activities

+Fuhais is increasingly recognized not only for its historical and cultural significance but also for its emerging outdoor activities, particularly rock climbing.

+Rock Climbing

+Fuhais has become a notable climbing destination in Jordan, attracting local and international climbers.
+The area features limestone cliffs with multiple bolted sport routes of varying difficulty, making it a popular alternative to the traditional climbing of Wadi Rum.

+The development of climbing routes in Fuhais was pioneered by Hakim Tamimi, a Jordanian climber who has been instrumental in bolting sport climbing areas across the country.
+His contributions to Fuhais and other climbing areas such as Dur Morsud and Iraq Al Dub have been documented in international climbing reports and academic studies.

+Several international climbing events and trips have been hosted in Fuhais, contributing to Jordan's growing reputation as a Middle Eastern climbing hub.
+Climbers visiting Fuhais often combine their trip with other adventure activities in nearby regions, further supporting adventure tourism in Jordan.

+More information on climbing routes and conditions can be found on adventure platforms and climbing community websites.